Addressing the concerns of pelvic floor weakness for the post natal mother.

-Things to consider when returning to exercise once you have had your 6 week check (or 12 week if Caesarean):
+Things to consider when returning to exercise once you have had your 6 week check (or later if you had a Caesarean birth):

 Squatting is a great way to start to regain strength in a functional way whilst working the pelvic floor muscles.